Ganymede (moon)

+Ganymede's surface is composed of two main types of terrain, the first of which are lighter regions, generally crosscut by extensive grooves and ridges, dating from slightly less than 4 billion years ago, covering two-thirds of Ganymede.
+The cause of the light terrain's disrupted geology is not fully known, but may be the result of tectonic activity due to tidal heating.
+The second terrain type are darker regions saturated with impact craters, which are dated to four billion years ago.

-Ganymede's discovery is credited to Galileo Galilei, the first to observe it, on January 7, 1610.
-Its name was soon suggested by astronomer Simon Marius, after the mythological Ganymede, a Trojan prince desired by Zeus (the Greek counterpart of Jupiter), who carried him off to be the cupbearer of the gods.
+Ganymede's discovery is credited to Simon Marius and Galileo Galilei, who both observed it in 1610, as the third of the Galilean moons, the first group of objects discovered orbiting another planet.
+Marius soon named it after Ganymede, a Trojan prince desired by Zeus, who carried him off to serve as cupbearer to the gods.

 Beginning with Pioneer 10, several spacecraft have explored Ganymede.
 The Voyager probes, Voyager 1 and Voyager 2, refined measurements of its size, while Galileo discovered its underground ocean and magnetic field.
-The next planned mission to the Jovian system is the European Space Agency's Jupiter Icy Moon Explorer (JUICE), due to launch in 2023.
+The next planned mission to the Jovian system is the European Space Agency's Jupiter Icy Moons Explorer (JUICE), which was launched in 2023.
 After flybys of all three icy Galilean moons, it is planned to enter orbit around Ganymede.

 History

 Chinese astronomical records report that in 365 BC, Gan De detected what might have been a moon of Jupiter, probably Ganymede, with the naked eye.
-However, Gan De reported the color of the companion as reddish, which is puzzling since the moons are too faint for their color to be perceived with the naked eye.
+However, Gan De reported the color of the companion as reddish, which is puzzling since moons are too faint for their color to be perceived with the naked eye.
 Shi Shen and Gan De together made fairly accurate observations of the five major planets.

 On January 7, 1610, Galileo Galilei used a telescope to observe what he thought were three stars near Jupiter, including what turned out to be Ganymede, Callisto, and one body that turned out to be the combined light from Io and Europa; the next night he noticed that they had moved.
 On January 13, he saw all four at once for the first time, but had seen each of the moons before this date at least once.
-By January 15, Galileo came to the conclusion that the stars were actually bodies orbiting Jupiter.
+By January 15, Galileo concluded that the stars were actually bodies orbiting Jupiter.